tatsukix/web/content/project/students-thesis-project/index.md

 # Project summary to display on homepage.
 #summary = "Here is a list of thesis topics for students in past years; check out `external_link`."
-summary = "Seeking talented students to work with me.
-Here is a list of thesis topics for students in past years."
+summary = "A list of thesis topics for students in past years"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`